L4 Difficult

 📊Job Demand

-Highly competitive entry — thousands apply for each posting.
+Highly competitive entry in both countries.
 Strong union, pension, and benefits make it one of the most stable public sector careers.

 Frequently Asked Questions